TheOneHyer/aspgen/README.md

 also give users the statistics needed to ensure their password is secure.
-There are also many online password generators, but browsers may not be secure on either the client side (browser software hacked) or server side (website code maliciously stores and retrieves your password).
-Still more password generating software costs money.
+There are also many online password generators, but browsers may not be secure on either the client side (browser software hacked) or server side (website code maliciously stores/or and retrieves your password).
+Still more password generating software costs money-- ridiculous.
 In essence, secure password generation doesn't exist in a user friendly manner and thus aspgen was born.

+## Roadmap

+aspgen 1.0.0 will be quite complete and well-documented.
+There will likely be no changes in the future except to add relevant statistics.
+One exception is adding Unicode support to aspgen and allow users to specify characters to add to or delete from the possible character set used for their passwords.
+There are current plans to develop aspgen 2.0.0, but no time frame will be given for some time. aspgen 2.0.0 will sport a TUI (Text User Interface) using [URWID](http://http://urwid.org/).
+Hopefully, a TUI will make aspgen extremely intuitive and convenient.
+While I have not officially decided if I will write aspgen 3.0.0, if I do, it will provide an X11 windowing system for use with GUI (Graphical User Interfaces) systems.
+As an open-source project, I greatly appreciate all help and will give full credit to any contributions.